facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 2. Non commercial options.
-I reccomend purchasing a Raspberry Pi for this task.
-It is a small portable device which can perfom the extraction and later dissasembly of the firmware, hardware and software required to assemble the kit is listed below.
+I recommend purchasing a Raspberry Pi for this task.
+It is a small portable device which can perform the extraction and later disassembly of the firmware, hardware and software required to assemble the kit is listed below.

 __SOIC -8 IC clip__

 ![SOIC 8](hardware/SOIC8.png)
-This allows the Target IC to be connected to whilst remaining on its target board. often the "nose" of these clips is required to be filed down to ensure a good conection.
+This allows the Target IC to be connected to whilst remaining on its target board. often the "nose" of these clips is required to be filed down to ensure a good connection.

-These are readily availabe from e-bay / bangood / aliexpress with a ribbon cable attatched.
+These are readily available from e-bay / Bangood / Aliexpress with a ribbon cable attached

-Luxury versions are avalable from brands such as Pomona.
+Luxury versions are available from brands such as Pomona.
 You will however have to make your own cables.

 https://core-electronics.com.au/ic-test-clip-soic-8-pin.html

 __SOIC -16 IC clip__

 As above allows the IC to be interrogated whilst in circuit.
 You will have to make your own cables for these ones.

 ![SOIC 16](hardware/SOIC16.png)

 __CH341A Programmer__

 Commonly available on e-bay and other websites, this device is so cheap it could be considered disposable.
 Without modification however it utlises a 5v logic level to communicate with the Flash IC which is above the 3.3V logic level required.
 There is a slim chance this may damage the IC in the process.
 This device also supplied 3.3v to the target board.

 Read Time: typically 1-5 minutes.

 ![CH341A](hardware/cctvTools-1.png)

-__Raspberry PI SPI pins__.
+__Raspberry PI SPI pins__

 The Raspberry Pi has SPI pins exposed which can be utilised to communicate directly with a Flash IC.
 A power regulator should be used as the 3.3v rail on the Pi cannot supply necessary current to the target board without risk of damage.

  I have designed a PCB to break out these pins and make it compatible with common SOIC-8 Clips and supply up to 1A of 3.3v power.
-Beyond the commercial readers this is the preffered method of reading the flash IC's and is much faster than the CH431A.
+Beyond the commercial readers this is the preferred method of reading the flash IC's and is much faster than the CH431A.

  Read time: Less than 1 minute.

 ## *** PCB / Design will be available shortly ****

-Pi, Pi Zero and SPI breakout board pictured with SOIC 8 Clip attatched.
+Pi, Pi Zero and SPI breakout board pictured with SOIC 8 Clip attached.
 ![Raspberry Pi](hardware/cctvTools-2.png)

 __GOODFET42__ by Travis Goodspeed.

-Slightly more difficult to setup than the CH341A but a hightly versatile tool for reading flash memory devices.
+Slightly more difficult to setup than the CH341A but a highly versatile tool for reading flash memory devices.
 This device seems to perform better when IC's are removed as it does not seem to supply enough power to power up the whole PCB.

-GoodFET42 assembled by author pictured with SOIC-8 Adapter attatched for examining IC's which have been removed from their PCB.
+GoodFET42 assembled by author pictured with SOIC-8 Adapter attached for examining IC's which have been removed from their PCB.

-Goodfet with IC adapter attatched.
+Goodfet with IC adapter attached.

 ![GOODFET](hardware/cctvTools-3.png)